10 Mar 4 ways to manage cyber threats to your business in 2020

 2. Train your users

-Turn your greatest weakness into your most robust defense.
+Turn your greatest weakness into your most robust defence.
 The overwhelming majority of cyber incidents in NZ are targeted at untrained users.
 If your business gets breached, it will almost certainly be a mistake by one of your staff or computer users.

 Lack of awareness of users is a fundamental assumption of hackers.
-Cyber criminals are increasingly using social engineering and malicious software to gain unauthorized access to business networks.
+Cyber criminals are increasingly using social engineering and malicious software to gain unauthorised access to business networks.
 These malicious actors are always drawn to opportunistic cyber attacks, but there is a trend towards more organised efforts.
 The rise of ransomware is the ultimate indicator that attacks are becoming more complex and being executed to affect a larger surface area.

 Cyber security awareness training must be an intentional undertaking in 2020, and an ongoing campaign of internal vigilance.
 There are several ways to do this in a constructive way, and we will cover these in future blogs, but the overarching objective must be to develop a culture in your organisation that knows how serious cyber security risks are, and to work and act accordingly.